RedisInsight/RedisDesktopManager/docs/features.md

 ### Install Python requirements

 Most of the formatters are implemented in Python 3 and require additional packages for proper work.
-So before using formatters make sure you have `python3` and `pip3` on your system, then run `install-python-deps.sh` to install all they need.
+So before using formatters make sure you have `python3` and `pip3` on your system and then run `install-python-deps.sh` to install all they need.
 To achieve this simply run the following commands.

 ```shell
 cd formatters/